What are report layouts?

 main dimension of your report.
 You can create a grouping in your report by dragging multiple

-also indicate where you want the report to show subtotals.
+also indicate where you want subtotals.

 - Columns - drag fields here that you want to lay out into columns.
 Usually,